-Gas prices aren’t going down.
-Sadly, that’s become the reality.
-With fuel increasing in price and most Americans driving farther each year, it’s important to look to your driving behavior and vehicle maintenance to save you money at the pump.
+With fuel increasing in price and most Americans driving farther each year, it’s important to look to your driving behavior and vehicle maintenance for ways to save you money at the pump.

 There are a number of easy ways to increase your car’s fuel efficiency.

-- Some drivers won’t like to hear that the easiest way to get better gas mileage is to just slow down!
+- Just slow down!
 Faster driving, abrupt starting, stop-and-go driving and inconsistent speed are all ways to drain your tank faster.
 For example, driving at 65 miles per hour instead of 55 miles per hour will reduce your car’s fuel mileage by about two miles per gallon.

 - Don’t let your engine idle unnecessarily.
 Unless you absolutely need the engine running, don’t leave your car running.
 It may not seem like much, but, over time, your car uses a lot of fuel going nowhere.